bitbrain/muffin-bambus/README.md

-jekyll-root
+Jekyll Root
 ===========

-A template/theme applicable for Jekyll
+A template/theme applicable for Jekyll.